50 Ways to Decorate Your Home on a Low Budget, According to Experts

 Who says the only thing you can bring back from your trip is jet lag and expensive artwork?
 You don't need a huge travel budget to find interesting pieces for your home.
 "People always think you have to spend a lot of money, but a kitschy postcard in a cool frame is chic," says interior designer and lifestyle expert Courtney Cachet.
 "Maps are free and look cooler in other languages."

-Take a "less is more" approach.
+And in general, take a "less is more" approach.

 While too many objects can make your home look cluttered, thoughtful culling and curation of your objects on display can create serious visual appeal.